microsoft/CosmosDB_Multi-Tenant/README.md

 ## Challenge-3: Design Cosmos DB Account to serve small, medium and large customers

-Access Repo's Data folder and find the following data objects in JSON format.
+Access Repo's **Data folder** and find the following data objects in JSON format.

 <img src="./images/Multi-Tenant_Reservation_System_Sample_Data.jpg" alt="Sample Data Objects" Width="600">

 Check out the CSV files and understand that the flat data does not work for SaaS model.
 Think about ways to group the data into the two documents models you have identified.
+Download all the files into your local folder.

 ### Database Strategies to support small, medium and large customers